 A withdrawal of federal lands from the mining laws closes an area of BLM-administered land to the location of new mining claims.
-It helps to provide protections to areas of BLM-administered lands from locatable mineral mining (platinum, gold, silver, copper, and nickel).
+It helps to provide protections to areas of BLM-administered lands from locatable mineral mining (gold, silver, copper, nickel, and other precious metals).
 Mineral withdrawals are, however, subject to valid existing rights.
+Recommendations for withdrawal are a petition to the Secretary of Interior, however there is no obligation for the Secretary to consider or enact one.
+A separate action the Secretary of Interior and additional NEPA analysis is required before they can be enacted, so the withdrawal of areas recommended for withdrawal is not considered a reasonably foreseeable future action.